ulukfuni/blog/content/blog/getting-started-with-typescript-and-nextjs/index.md

 and now you are ready to integrate TypeScript into your react code.

-Here is an example of what a component thats using styled components could look like.
+Here is an example of what a component that's using styled components could look like.

 ```jsx
 import { Flex as Base } from 'rebass'